 Once thickened, pour the sauce over the chicken in the serving bowl…

 …and a little parsley.

 And your work here is done!
 I TOLD you it was a snap!
 Now enjoy the groveling that comes your way by anyone lucky enough to be at your dinner table.
 You’ve earned it.

-1/2 cup of all-purpose flower (with a few pinches of garlic powder, parmesan, black pepper and kosher salt mixed in), for dredging
+- 1/2 cup of all-purpose flour (with a few pinches of garlic powder, parmesan, black pepper and kosher salt mixed in), for dredging

 This recipe will make some extra of that amazing sauce and you’ll be glad it does because it’s gonna go GREAT over pasta!
 (I suggest a Cavatelli).